MattiaToscanelli/angular-ecommerce/README.md

    https://localhost:4200
    ```

-> Make sure to configure Okta and SSL if needed (see sections below).
+> Make sure to configure Okta, Stripe, and SSL if needed (see sections below).

 ---